r3wald/espurna-wiki/Hardware-Itead-Sonoff-RF-Bridge---Direct-Hack.md

 ![TX signal path](images/devices/rfbridge/mod-route-tx-both-800.png)

-The tx signal is generated directly on the GPIO5 pin of the ESP8266 and routed to the transmitter in place of the signal from EFM8B1.
+The tx signal is generated directly on the GPIO5 pin of the ESP8266 and routed to the transmitter in place of the signal from EFM8BB1.
 Depending on the type of your board, the pin for GPIO5 may be either the 3nd or the 2rd from the right in the connector holes.

-The EFM8B1 microcontroller MUST be excluded from the signal path cutting the trace as shown, otherwise there will be a conflict between the EFM81B microcontroller output and the GPIO5 output, possibly damaging one of both chips.
+The EFM8BB1 microcontroller MUST be excluded from the TX signal path cutting the trace as shown, otherwise there will be a conflict between the EFM8BB1 microcontroller output and the GPIO5 output, possibly damaging one of both chips.

 It is recommended to use a resistor to connect GPIO5 and R13 on the UHF transimtter (see notes below)